SMerrony/mvemg/DEVNOTES.md

   * Use BREAK command in emulator to stop emulator at a given PC
   * Suspect complicated instructions first!
   * The DG documentation varies in quality AND content, compare different versions when looking at complex instructions

-## Code History/Quality ##
-The MTB and SimHTape modules were written very early on (still learning Go) and could do with rewriting at some point.